gabrielfalcao/lettuce/docs/reference/terrain.rst

 @before.each_step
 ^^^^^^^^^^^^^^^^^

-this hook is ran before lettuce run each step
+This hook is ran before lettuce run each step

-the decorated function takes a :ref:`step-class` as parameter, so that you can use it to fetch tables and so.
+The decorated function takes a :ref:`step-class` as parameter, so that you can use it to fetch tables and so.

 .. highlight:: python